Alice (Avril Lavigne song)

 "Alice" received mixed reviews from music critics.
 Some reviewers praised the lyrics and darker nature of the song, while others criticized Lavigne's vocals in the chorus.
 In the United States, the song peaked at number 71 on the Billboard Hot 100 chart.
 Internationally, the song was a top 40 hit in six countries.
-The song was particularly successful in Japan, where it peaked peaked at number four on the Billboard Japan Hot 100 weekly chart and number 47 on the year-end chart.
+The song was particularly successful in Japan, where it peaked at number four on the Billboard Japan Hot 100 weekly chart and number 47 on the year-end chart.
 It was also certified Gold by the Recording Industry Association of Japan (RIAJ).
 "Alice" was first performed on The Tonight Show with Jay Leno and was regularly performed during Lavigne's Black Star Tour (2011–2012).

 Background

 In January 2010, Lavigne was in a board meeting at the Disney offices going over clothing designs inspired by Alice in Wonderland for her Abbey Dawn line, when she mentioned to the executives that she was writing music for her upcoming album and would love to write a song for the film's soundtrack.
 Discussions between Lavigne's manager and film executives took place, and director Tim Burton agreed to let Lavigne write the song.
 Lavigne stated, "I got off the phone, sat down at my piano at home, wrote the song immediately; I was so inspired because I'd been designing for the movie [...] so I had all the images in my head."
 She played the song for Burton, who later called Lavigne to give his approval and confirm the song would be used for the film.